MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 There are some instances where the data suggests that an individual started a ride after they ended it.
-This will be assumed to be faulty and the roles will be reversed.
+This will be assumed to be faulty and the values will be converted to their absolute values.
 The faulty data consists of only **0.00175%** (112 out of 6.3m) of the total data.

 ``` r
 bikes %>%